-The differences between Clark's grebes and western grebes are subtle, but distinct.
+The differences between Clark's grebes and western grebes are subtle but distinct.
 Birders who learn to tell the difference between the two species can appreciate their subtleties and enjoy finding both of them in similar habitats.

-Field Identification Tips for Clark's and Western Grebes
+Field Identification Tips

 In the field, mixed flocks of Clark's and western grebes are common, and that association allows birders to make close, direct comparisons between two birds to puzzle out which is which.
 Because the birds prefer large, open bodies of water, however, a spotting scope or high powered binoculars will be necessary to see the subtle plumage and marking differences on faraway birds.
-To ensure there are no identification errors, birders should try to watch the birds in different postures and changing light to correlate the differences they see with each bird's identity.
+To ensure there are no identification errors, birders should try to watch the birds in different postures and changing lights to correlate the differences they see with each bird's identity.

 With careful observation and attention to subtle details, it is possible to tell the difference between Clark's grebes and western grebes.
-Birders who take the time to learn each species will not only enjoy both grebes, but will sharpen their bird identification skills in the process.
+Birders who take the time to learn each species will not only enjoy both grebes but will sharpen their bird identification skills in the process.

 |Characteristic||Clark's Grebe||Western Grebe|

-|Voice||Single Syllable "kreeek"||Two Syllable "kree-eek"|
+|Voice||Single syllable "kreeek"||Two syllable "kree-eek"|